 How to swap out old stamps

-Any old stamps can be swapped for the new barcoded stamps through the Royal Mail's Stamp Swap Out scheme.
-You will need to complete the Stamp Swap Out form (opens in new tab) if you have up to £200 worth of stamps to swap, or the Bulk Stamps Swap Out Form (opens in new tab) for more that £200 worth of stamps.
+Any old stamps can be swapped for the new barcoded stamps through the Royal Mail's Stamp Swap Out scheme but they can’t be swapped at post offices.
+You will need to complete the Stamp Swap Out form if you have up to £200 worth of stamps to swap, or the Bulk Stamps Swap Out Form for more that £200 worth of stamps.

 There are three ways you can get the Stamp Swap Out form: